-Clayton Financing Authority 2007 Special Tax Revenue Refunding Bonds-Original Issue \$5,060,000 part from a reserve fund surety bond), and to pay the costs of issuance of the Bonds.
+Refunding bonds were issued on May 17, 2007 by the Clayton Financing Authority in the principal amount of \$5,060,000 to refund the Authority's 1997 Special Tax Revenue Refunding Bonds (the "1997 Bonds"), finance the acquisition and construction of certain public capital improvements (the Project), establish a reserve fund for the Bonds (funded part in cash and part from a reserve fund surety bond), and to pay the costs of issuance of the Bonds.
 The 1997 Bonds were issued to purchase the CFD 1990-1 local obligations, which are recovered by special assessment revenues from CFD 1990-1.
 Principal payments on the bonds are due September 2nd each year and mature on September 2, 2022.
 The bonds bear interest at 3.750% to 4.125% with interest payments due March 2 and September 2 annually.
 The bonds are non city obligations and are secured by revenues received by the Authority as the result of the payment of debt service on the CFD 1990-1 Local Obligations.
-As of June 30, 2016, the outstanding balance of the non-city bond obligation was \$2,565,000.
-Total principal and interest remaining on the bonds is \$2,941,906, payable through September 2022.
-For the current year, principal and interest paid were \$296,000 and \$108,140, respectively.
+As of June 30, 2017, the outstanding balance of the non-city bond obligation was \$2,240,000.
+Total principal and interest remaining on the bonds is \$2,520,415, payable through September 2022.
+For the current year, principal and interest paid were \$325,000 and \$96,219, respectively.